zetavg/chromium-website/site/rvalue-references/index.md

 a previous chromium-dev thread about this in the context of scoped_ptr:
 [link](https://groups.google.com/a/chromium.org/d/msg/chromium-dev/ICA3hiR4Z3A/Bi_ec46cAQAJ).

-However, if the types of the variable and the return type do not match exactly, then you will have to use std::move() in order to convert without creating an extra temporary.

-std::unique_ptr&lt;MyType&gt; MakeMyType()

-{

-std::unique_ptr&lt;ChildClassOfMyType&gt; ptr;

-// This call to std::move() is needed to convert from a pointer-to-the

-// child class to a pointer-to-the parent.

-return std::move(ptr);
-}

 Similarly do not use move() on the return value from calling a function.
 You already have an rvalue, so casting it there adds no value, only noise.